 I personally love sweet potatoes but both regular and sweet potatoes are more affordable veggies, especially when bought in bulk.
 Potatoes are great for breakfast, as a side dish to a main meal, or as a snack.
 You can roast them with onions and eat them with eggs.
 You can roast them or make baked potatoes and eat them as a side dish to a main meal.
 Or you can heat them and top with peanut butter as a snack.

-Whole grains such as brown rice, quinoa, whole wheat pasta, whole wheat bread, etc are great options to have on hand.
-In comparison to white grains, whole grains are less processed and contain more fiber, which has several health benefits.
+Whole grains, such as brown rice, quinoa, whole wheat pasta, whole wheat bread, etc., are great foods to stock in your pantry.
+In comparison to refined grains, whole grains are less processed and contain more fiber, which has several health benefits.
 They are affordable, nonperishable, and make a great addition to any meal.

 Unlike other nut butters, peanut butter tends to be a more affordable option.
-Be sure to opt for an all natural peanut butter without added oils or sugars as many peanut butter brands process their peanut butter with cane sugar and palm oil.
+Look for an all natural peanut butter without added oils or sugars as many peanut butter brands process their peanut butter with cane sugar and palm oil.
 Peanut butter makes a great addition to oatmeal bowls and is great to spread over whole wheat bread with a banana.
-It is a source of healthy fat which contributes to satiety.
+It is also a source of healthy fat and helps contribute to satiety.

 Beans are a great source of protein.
 Bags of dried beans are great as they are nonperishable and give you a lot of beans (they expand as you soak and boil them!)
 They are great to eat with rice, veggies, or to eat with a potato.

 Eggs, although perishable, tend to stay good for several weeks in the fridge (be sure to check the expiration date for guidance).
 They are a great source of protein and healthy fat.
-Pasture raised are the best type of eggs to purchase if you can, however, they tend to be more expensive.
-Eggs are a great addition to any meal or can be eaten hard boiled as a snack.
+Eggs are a great protein source to add to a meal or can be hard boiled and eaten as a snack.